What Large Business Employees Need to Know

 - Contact us directly, or

-- Buy an HMSA plan in the Hawai‘i Health Connector, an online health insurance marketplace, starting October 1.
+- Buy an HMSA plan in the Hawai‘i Health Connector, an online health insurance marketplace.
 Depending on your income, you could get financial help from the government to pay for health insurance in the Connector.
 Only small businesses with up to 50 employees and people who get health insurance on their own through an individual health plan can use the Connector starting in October.
 The state will decide later if large businesses with more than 100 employees can use the Connector starting in 2017.